NoahFinberg/djangostarterproject/README.md

 heroku open
 ```
 Congrats!
 You now have a pretty great starting point for your Django project.

-## Background Worker Demo
-To demonstrate how to implement background worker functionality to our project, I've created a very basic SECRET KEY GENERATOR app inspired by [jbarham's Django Docker Heroku Tutorial](https://github.com/jbarham/django-docker-heroku-tutorial).

-This app just generates a secret key when you press a button on the homepage after logging in.
-If you don't want this functionality, you can just remove the app from the project and its associated references in the root project directory.
-This is purely to provide an easy to adapt example for using Redis and RqWorker for background jobs.
-If you don't plan to use any background job functionality in your project, you can remove the redis and worker services from the `docker-compose.yml` file as well as the associated dependencies located in `requirements.txt` and rebuild the Docker container.

 ## Screenshots
 Here is what your app should look like when you visit `localhost:8000` or your live app on Heroku.